k-bac/screentimebreak/README.md

 # screentimebreak

-A program that makes taking breaks easier when working on a computer.
+A configurable Windows Forms application that makes taking breaks easier when working on a computer.